spandanb10745/rvx10p_230102108/docs/REPORT.md

 ### Cycle and CPI Comparison

-[cite_start]The same test program was run on both the single-cycle and pipelined cores to compare performance[cite: 48].
+The same test program was run on both the single-cycle and pipelined cores to compare performance.

 * **Single-Cycle (RVX10):**
     * Total Cycles: 29